oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.6 Keep-Alive Interval

-[MQTT-v5.0](#mqtt-v50) section 3.1.2.10, _Keep Alive_, provides a
-keep alive feature where a Client connected to a Broker must send a Control Packet to the broker before a specified time interval has elapsed to prevent the Broker from disconnecting from the Client.
+The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10,) that defines a time interval within which a Client connected to a Broker must send a Control Packet to the Broker to prevent the Broker from disconnecting from the Client.
 The PINGREQ control packet can be sent if the Client has no other traffic to process.
-The specification notes that "The actual value of the Keep Alive is application specific; typically this is a few minutes.
+The MQTT specification notes that "The actual value of the Keep Alive is application specific; typically this is a few minutes.
 The maximum value is 18 hours 12 minutes and 15 seconds."

-This transfer specification leaves the selection of a keep alive interval to the implementer but defines a value of 5 minutes (300 seconds) as the maximum value for _conformant_ implementations.
-For reliability, an OpenC2 client should send an MQTT PINGREQ when 95% of the Keep Alive interval has expired without any other control packets being exchanged.
+This transfer specification leaves the selection of a `Keep Alive` interval to the implementer but defines a value of 5 minutes (300 seconds) as the maximum value for _conformant_ implementations.
+For reliability, an OpenC2 client should send an MQTT PINGREQ when 95% of the `Keep Alive` interval has expired without any other control packets being exchanged.

 ## 2.7  Will Message